-We know that the smell of dogs is much more potent than that of human beings.
-For a dog suffering from separation anxiety, the smell of the members of its human family is an excellent source of tranquility.
-You can try to leave some garment of yours (we recommend that it be old) that you have previously worn.
-Yes, this tip may sound somehow to you, but it must work.
+We know that the smell of dogs is much more potent than that of humans.
+For a dog suffering from separation anxiety, the smell of its human family members is an excellent source of tranquility.
+You can try to leave a garment of yours (we recommend that it be old) that you have previously worn.
+Yes, this tip may sound to you, but it must work.
 Your dog doesn’t care much that your shirt still smells like a “wildflower” fabric softener.
 He prefers to smell you.

 Pheromones relieve separation anxiety

 Pheromones are chemical substances that all living beings give off.
-Dogs are particularly sensitive to them and perceive them through smell.
+Dogs are susceptible to them and perceive them through smell.
 There are different types of pheromones to transmit various types of messages.
 For example, when their pups suck, the dogs secrete pheromones that soothe them.
-It is these pheromones that have been synthetically recreated in the laboratory for use in products sold commercially.
+These pheromones have been synthetically recreated in the laboratory for use in products sold commercially.
 There is a wide range, from collars to electric diffusers, through pills or sprays.